Emergency Department Academic Associate Research Volunteer

 In order to be considered for the Academic Associates program, candidates must submit an applications.
 After applications are received, some applicants will be granted interviews.
 Please read all the information and policies before you apply, as Academic Associates has become an increasingly competitive program and requires a substantial commitment from volunteers.

-Academic Associates are required to commit to volunteering for a minimum of one full academic year or summer.
-The commitment is two three-hour shifts per week plus one two-hour monthly meeting.
-In general, shifts are scheduled between 2:00pm and 2:30am.
+Academic Associates are required to commit to volunteering for a minimum of one full academic year.
+The commitment is two four-hour shifts per week plus monthly meetings as needed.
+In general, shifts are scheduled between 8:00am and 12:00pm.

 Please consider that all rules and attendance requirements for the program will be strictly enforced.
 Failure to abide by the rules will result in a participant’s termination from the program.